brunsgaard/rcfiles/README.md

 # Config files

-Thanks for sharing your code
+Thanks goes to [vicfryzel](https://github.com/vicfryzel)  for sharing his xmonad configs.

+Also some configs i have from my good freind [Eckankar](https://github.com/Eckankar)